reibitto/be-kind-rewind/README.md

 ### Using a custom matcher

 By default, Be Kind Rewind matches requests by `method + uri` only.
 Let's say you want to instead match on `method + uri + body`, except that you want to exclude one field in the JSON body (timestamp in this case).
-You can write use a custom matcher to accomplish this:
+You can write a custom matcher to accomplish this:

 ```scala
 import sttp.client3._